cloudmessage/cloudmessage-backend/README.md

 At the moment, the application creates customer rabbitmq instance on AWS in region us-west-2.
 In the future, additional regions may be supported or even other cloud providers.

+#### Additional Requirements / Services Used

+Besides AWS, additional services used are:
+* Auth0 for authentication
+* Netlify for hosting Frontend
+* A web domain for use with application backend API

 ### Deploy create-customer-inst service